pasturryx/realots-docker/README.md

 ## TODO

-- [] Move mysql env variables to env file that could be read by compose/scripts.
+- [ ] Move mysql env variables to env file that could be read by compose/scripts.
-- [] Add an option to run with clean db.
+- [ ] Add an option to run with clean db.
-- [] Add more scripts.
+- [ ] Add more scripts.
+- [ ] Lock certain commits when downloading login server and query manager in respective docker files.

 ## Useful links